warehouse-web/warehouse/content/about/index.md

   ABOUT

-  Warehouse is an Amsterdam-based fashion platform that aims to create an open, engaging and inclusive environment that facilitates critical dialogue and the creation of a discourse that goes beyond treating fashion as a commodity.
-  Warehouse was founded by Elisa van Joolen, Femke de Vries and Hanka van der Voet and is run together with Anouk Beckers and Chet Bugter.
+  Warehouse is an Amsterdam-based fashion platform that aims to create space for explorative, critical and alternative approaches to fashion that move beyond industrial commercial fashion and treating garments as commodities.
+Warehouse is run by Anouk Beckers, Elisa van Joolen, Femke de Vries and Hanka van der Voet.

   * CONTACT